StefanPetrick/animartrix/README.md

 --------------------------------------------------------------------------------------------

-Installation: Unzip and install all .ino files in one folder and run animartrix.ino
+Installation: Unzip and install all .ino files in one folder and run AnimARTrix_SmartMatrix.ino

 --------------------------------------------------------------------------------------------